Neural Distributed Image Compression using Common Information: Conclusions

 \section{Conclusions}

-We presented a novel autoencoder for lossy image compression with decoder side information exploiting the Wyner common information between the image to be reconstructed and the side information.
-The encoder learns to send only input image specific information, like the structural details, to the decoder, while common information, like texture and colors, are extracted by the decoder from the side information.
+We presented a novel autoencoder for lossy image compression with decoder side information exploiting the common information between the image to be reconstructed and the side information.
+The encoder learns to send only input image specific information, like the content details, to the decoder, while common information, like texture and colors, are extracted by the decoder from the side information.
 We show that this approach allows good quality image reconstruction even at very low bit rates, improving significantly over both single image compression models, as well as previous work on image compression with side information.
 The loss function in Eq.~\eqref{loss_full} also provides a framework to extend this work to a setting where there are two distributed encoders having correlated images.
+Moreover, combining the side information with the received latent representation in the latent space provides a general framework to extend this work to task-aware image compression.